hlee2052/Java-Practice/README.md

 # Java-Practice
-- Exploring specifics of Java
+- Reviewing and exploring specifics of Java